esper-io/dev-docs/docs/home/console.md

 There are two different types of Apps you can authorize on your Android devices:

-   Enterprise Apps (APK files)
+   - Enterprise Apps (APK files)

       You can upload Android Packages (APKs) for Enterprise apps to the Esper cloud; (APK is the package file format used by       the Android operating system for distribution and installation of mobile apps).

-   Google Play Apps
+   - Google Play Apps

       You can authorize—or disallow—apps from your managed Google Play store.

 :::tip
-You may approve in-ROM apps or Preloaded apps in a device from a Provisioning Template during provisioning by entering the package name in the Apps screen.
-You can also do so after provisioning using **Groups > Apps > Approvals**.
+You may approve in-ROM apps or Preloaded apps in a device from a Provisioning Template during provisioning by [entering the package name in the Apps screen](./console.md#provisioning-templates).
+You can also do so after provisioning using [**Groups > Apps > Approvals**](./console.md#groups).
 :::

 ### Uploading Enterprise Apps to the Esper Cloud

-To upload an APK for a Enterprise app to the Esper cloud, click on Upload Apps in the top right corner of the screen.
-A popup box will appear into which you can drag the APK file for your Enterprise app; to select the file from your computer, click on Select APK.
+To upload an APK for a Enterprise app to the Esper cloud, click on **Upload Apps** in the top right corner of the screen.
+A popup box will appear into which you can drag the APK file for your Enterprise app; to select the file from your computer, click on **Select APK**.

 ![Apps](./assets/NewConsole/APKUpload.png)